-Premium Swedish men’s underwear brand CDLP delivered its first foray into swimwear last season, collaborating with an Italian institution – Grand Hotel Tremezzo.
-Not only are the three shorts styles designed in a colour palette inspired by the picturesque Como lakeside, the swim briefs, trunks and shorts are all made with Italian-sourced Econyl and handmade in a family-run fábrica in Portugal.
+Premium Swedish men’s underwear brand CDLP delivered its first foray into swimwear in 2018, collaborating with Italian institution, the Grand Hotel Tremezzo, on three shorts styles designed in a colour palette inspired by the picturesque Como lakeside.
+Off the back of this early success the brand is continuing to push its beautifully-made swimwear hard, with a range of swim briefs, trunks and shorts all made with Italian-sourced Econyl and handmade in a family-run fábrica in Portugal.

 Laguna Beach-based Vitamin A opts for EcoLux over Econyl – a fine, matte jersey swim fabric locally produced in California.
 In blending the recycled nylon fibre with a lycra material known for its longevity, it extends the life of a swimsuit far beyond throwaway fast-fashion labels.
 What’s more, its prints are often created using a waterless digital technology at factories which prioritise conserving both water and electricity.

-A pioneer in high street adoption of Econyl for its swimwear, Arket is championing the material across much of their men’s and women’s lines this year.
-Those seeking to be truly eco-conscious in their purchases are right to be wary of its wider commitment to sustainability, but the widespread adoption of the material in their latest designs is a step in the right direction for larger enterprises such as this.
+A pioneer in high street adoption of Econyl for its swimwear, Arket champions the material across much of their men’s and women’s lines.
+Those seeking to be truly eco-conscious in their purchases are right to be wary of its fast fashion roots, but the widespread adoption of the material in their latest designs is a step in the right direction for larger enterprises such as this.

 Stay Wild Swim